WHAT’S IN THIS REVIEW?

 - A range of native apps for lots of different devices, and they have a good UI

-- They offer a Free version of their software, along with a seven-day trial for the Premium version
+- They offer a Free version of their software, along with a seven-day trial for the Premium edition

 - A collection of additional online privacy apps and tools, which could help to keep you safe